Can You Eat Tacos on Semaglutide? A GLP-1 Mexican Food Guide | Luma Health

 Yes, in modest amounts.
 Avocado-based guacamole contains healthy monounsaturated fats that have anti-inflammatory properties and do not spike blood sugar.
 The practical limit on semaglutide is portion — one to two tablespoons on a taco is a reasonable amount that adds nutritional value without significantly increasing the fat load on a system that is already processing food more slowly than usual.
 Large servings of guacamole as a dip, consumed with chips before the main meal, are more likely to cause fullness before you even start eating.

 Alcohol requires careful consideration on semaglutide.
 The medication can increase the hypoglycemic effect of alcohol, meaning your blood sugar can drop more than expected after drinking — especially if you have not eaten much.
-A single margarita with a substantial meal is unlikely to cause serious problems for most patients, but there are additional concerns: alcohol is a gastric irritant that can worsen nausea and reflux already present from the medication, and it contributes meaningless calories at a time when total intake is already reduced.
-Most GLP-1 prescribers recommend minimizing alcohol during treatment or avoiding it altogether.
+A single margarita with a substantial meal is unlikely to cause serious problems for most patients, but alcohol is a gastric irritant that can worsen nausea and reflux already present from the medication, and it contributes meaningless calories at a time when total intake is already reduced.
+Most GLP-1 prescribers recommend minimizing alcohol during treatment.
 If you choose to drink, eat first, stick to one, and avoid sugary frozen versions.

 First, identify which component of the meal is most likely responsible.
 If you ate a large portion, the fix is smaller portions next time.
 If the meal was high in fat (carnitas, extra cheese, sour cream, fried shell), simplify the fillings and swap to lean protein.
 If you ate quickly, slow down next time.
 If you are in the first week of a new dose, this is expected and usually temporary.
 If symptoms are severe or persistent across multiple meals regardless of modification, contact your Luma Health provider — persistent nausea may indicate a need for dose adjustment or supportive medications.